JonasBanhos/JonasBanhos.github.io/pages/projects.md

 ### Engine Parameters

-* Ramjet engine at Mach 4, 2000 lbf of pressure and temperature of 519 R
+* Ramjet engine at Mach 4, 2000 lbf/ft^2 of pressure and temperature of 519 R
 * Mach number at the combustion chamber no greater than 0.25
 * Engine be powered by JP10 fuel with a heating value of 18,900 BTU/lbm
 * Stoichiometric air-fuel ratio of 0.0704